bolajiwahab/pgrubic/docs/docs/linter.md

 ## Fixing violations

 There are linting rules whose violations the linter is able to fix on its own, these are called **fixable** violations.
-See [**Auto-fixable**](rules.md) to know whether a rule supports fixing. for more about fixable violations.
+See [**Auto-fixable**](rules.md) to know whether a rule supports fixing.

-to determine whether a rule supports fixing, see Rules

 **Fix** mode is controlled via the [**fix**](settings.md#fix) setting and the command line flag `--fix`, with the flag taking precedence.